 \subsection{Exact recovery from varying $\gamma-clique$ size}

 For our model to recover $\gamma$-clique, $n_c$ must be large enough.
 To check what size of $\gamma$-clique can be recovered from a given network, we planted $\gamma$-clique of various sizes in some graphs and tried to recover them.
-We randomly generated $n \times n$ symmetric binary matrices with $n = 25, 50,75, \ldots 250$.
-We inserted $\gamma$-clique of sizes equal to $10\%, 20\%, \dots , 100\%$ of the size of the matrices using binomial distribution as described before.
+We randomly considered $n \times n$ symmetric binary matrices with $n = 25, 50,75, \ldots 200$.
+This gives eight different matrix sizes.
+For each of these different matrices, we inserted $\gamma$-clique of sizes equal to $10\%, 20\%, \dots , 100\%$ of the size of the matrices using binomial distribution as described before.
+In total, we have eighty problem instances and each instance was repeated ten times, giving rise to $800$ runs in total.
 In each case, we fixed $\gamma$ (the edge density parameter of the quasi-clique) to be $0.85$ and $\rho$ (the probability of adding a diversionary edge) was $0.25$.
-We generated an $n \times n$ zero matrices $X \in \real ^{n \times n}$ and $\hat{X} \in \real ^{n \times n}$.
-Let $\Omega$ be the set of indices corresponding to the nodes belonging to the quasi-clique.
-Consequently, $\Omega ^c$ is the set indices of the nodes of the diversionary edges.
-The entries of $\Omega$ are equal to one with probability $\gamma$ and zero with probability $1 - \gamma$.
-Hence, $\Omega$ has expected cardinality $|\Omega| = \gamma n_c^2$. $\Omega ^c$ also follows a Bernoulli distribution with parameter $\rho$ and expected cardinality of $\rho (n^2 - n_c^2)$. $n_c$ is the size of planted quasi-clique.
-We formed $A$ by adding $X$ and $\hat{X}$ and tried to recover $X$ from $A$.
-We declare a recovery attempt to be successful if the relative error (in Frobenius norm) of the recovered matrix is less than or equal to $10^{-6}$, i.e, $||X - X^*||_F/||X||_F \leq 10^{-6}$, where $X^*$ is the recovered $\gamma$-clique.
-Figure \ref{qvsn} contains the plot of the probability of recovery from different graph sizes and quasi-clique sizes.
-White area denotes perfect recovery while the black area means the recovery attempt failed for every trial.
-We discovered that when the $\gamma$-clique is less than $10\%$ of the graph size, recovery is impossible and when the quasi-clique size is bigger than $60\%$ of the graph size, perfect recovery is guaranteed for all the graph sizes in our experiment.
+The details of the matrix construction is as follow.
+We generated an $n \times n$ zero matrices $B \in \mathbb{R} ^{n \times n}$ (the adjacency matrix of the planted quasi clique) and $C \in \mathbb{R} ^{n \times n}$ (the adjacency matrix of the nodes not belonging to the quasi clique).
+Let $\Gamma$ be the set of indices corresponding to the nodes belonging to the quasi-clique.
+Consequently, $\Gamma ^c$ is the set of indices of the nodes of the diversionary edges.
+The entries of $\Gamma$ are equal to one with probability $\gamma$ and zero with probability $1 - \gamma$.
+Hence, $\Gamma$ has expected cardinality $|\Gamma| = \gamma n_c^2$, where $n_c$ is the dimension of the non-zero submatrix of $B$ corresponding to the adjacency matrix of the planted quasi clique. $\Gamma ^c$ also follows a Bernoulli distribution with parameter $\rho$ and expected cardinality of $\rho (n^2 - n_c^2)$.
+We formed $A$ by adding $B$ and $C$ and tried to recover $B$ from $A$.
+We declare a recovery attempt to be successful if the relative error (in Frobenius norm) of the recovered matrix with respect to $B$ is less than or equal to $10^{-6}$, i.e, $||B - B^*||_F/||B||_F \leq 10^{-6}$, where $B^*$ is the recovered $\gamma$-clique.